JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

     - peripherals.*         - code to treat ESP32 peripherals (GPIOs, ADC, etc.)

- - extras                 - extra things, as Arduino code and VSCode configurations
+ - extras                 - extra things, as VSCode configurations

 Generally you do not need to change anything in the util directory.
 If you need, please add a Issue or a commit, to put it in repo, to help a upgrades in util